zikula/core/src/lib/Zikula/Core/FilterUtil/docs/developers.md

    only needed if the filter is set via GET or it reads values from GET.
 3. **plugins**: Array of instantiated plugin classes to load.
    If no plugin with default = true given the compare plugin is loaded and used for unconfigured fields.
-   Multiple objects of the same plugin with diffrent configurations are possible.
+   Multiple objects of the same plugin with different configurations are possible.
 4. **restrictions**: Allowed operators per field.
    Array in the form "field's name => operator array".
 If a field is not set in this array all operators are allowed.